Who We Are

-Charlie Kammerer is chief revenue officer of The Slate Group, where he focuses on developing ways for brands to tap into Slate’s audience through editorial content, podcasting, video, and custom programs.
+Charlie Kammerer is president of Slate, where he focuses on developing ways for brands to tap into Slate’s audience through editorial content, podcasting, video, and custom programs.
 Kammerer joined Slate in 2017 after spending 20 years at Time Inc., where he was a brand builder and revenue generator across a diverse portfolio of brands, including Real Simple, Fortune, Food and Wine, Cooking Light, Golf, and This Old House.
 He’s based out of Slate’s Brooklyn office.

 Staff and Contributor Biographies

-Sam Adams is a Slate senior editor and the editor of Slate’s culture blog, Brow Beat.
+Sam Adams is a Slate senior editor.
 He was previously the editor of Criticwire, Indiewire’s film and TV criticism blog, and has written for the Los Angeles Times, Rolling Stone, and the Philadelphia Inquirer.
 He lives in Philadelphia.

 Holly Allen is a Slate designer.
 A graduate of the University of Georgia, Allen lives in Colorado with her husband, Tripper, and their twin boys, Alex and Max.

-Bill Carey is Slate’s director of strategy and audience development.
+Bill Carey is Slate’s editorial director for strategy.
 Before joining Slate, he ran Sports Illustrated’s news and social media teams.
-A Northwestern University graduate, he lives in Brooklyn.
+A Northwestern University graduate, he lives in Chicago.

-Christina Cauterucci is a staff writer on women and gender.
+Christina Cauterucci is a Slate senior writer.
 She is the former arts editor of Washington City Paper and has worked on NPR’s arts desk.
 A two-time Georgetown University graduate, Cauterucci lives in Washington.

-Jonathan L. Fischer is Slate’s technology editor.
+Jonathan L. Fischer is Slate’s business and technology editor.
 He previously worked as the arts editor and managing editor of Washington City Paper.

 Henry Grabar is a staff writer at Slate.
 He likes buildings, trains, and maps.